Finding Your Path

 Rare exceptions aside, the only way for us to know the path we walk is to have reflected on our life and experiences.
 By this I mean contemplating what and who we are, what we stand for, our strengths and weaknesses, what we love to do and what we have manifested in this life as a result of them.
 We should also consider what we would have liked to do but were not able to for whatever reason.
 If you have looked within, observed yourself and the life you lead and feel you have a good idea of whom you are and what your life’s path is then continue to follow it.
 Do so with all the passion you have.
 Those in this group need only to work on the challenges they face on their path such as the influence of others, self-doubts or second thoughts.
 If you have not looked within then this is where you start.

 The challenge of discovering ones path may seem insurmountable, even pointless, to those who believe their searches were unsuccessful.
 However, they are really looking for something that doesn't exist.
-So, if you have not found it do not dismay, it is not crucial to know one's path, you are on it regardless.
+So, if you have not found it do not dismay, it is not crucial to know one's path, you are already on it and always have been.
 Even contemplating it moves you ahead for it is our considerations of self that most benefit us.
 Without this we are not likely to grow much or quickly and certainly not consciously.

 Questions about one’s path in life such as “What is my path?” or “Am I on the right path?” are difficult if not impossible to answer from the outside.
 The first question is the only one that matters for we are always on our path whether we know it or not.
 As for what one's actual path is?
-Well, there are far too many factors and intangibles to have a pat answer.
+Well, there are far too many factors and intangibles to have a pat answer to this question.

 While there is no set method for understanding or getting to know our path there are ways to go about doing this.
-We should not consciously choose our path in life arbitrarily or casually simply because it seems to fit, or is preferable to the alternatives.
+Note the use of the word doing.
+What most seek is not their path but what they should be doing in life as an expression of their path.
+We should not consciously choose our path or way in life arbitrarily or casually because it seems to fit, or is preferable to other alternatives.
 I emphasize this because we are where we are supposed to be and by doing this can set ourselves back.
-We all are on one, which has been established by our actions and choices in life, and remember having a thought is also an action.
+We all are on our path and experiencing and learning what we need to.
+It has been established by our actions and choices in this life and past ones just as where we will go or end up is affected by the choices we make moment by moment.
+We must also remember that the simple act of having a thought is also an action that affects our choices here and now and hence our future.
 This is another reason why a significant part of the journey involves self-examination.

 Naturally, as part of self-examination, there are many questions one should ask of themselves.
 Some of them are: